BattleFrog99/Voly-Releases/README.md

 - **Volume Manager**: The container for Volume Editors
 - **Volume Editor**: The control used for changing volumes
 - **Audio Objects**: Anything that can be dragged onto a Volume Editor and be edited by Voly
+    - _Examples: Applications, Output Devices, Input Devices, Custom Voly Audio Objects_
 - **Active Border**: Surrounds the 'active' Volume Editors, these active Volume Editors determine which Audio Object will be edited by hotkeys
     - _When applicable, hotkeys have a field to denote which of the Volume Editors in the active border will be edited by the hotkey_

 ## Features

 - **Audio Control**
-    - Seamlessly change the volume levels of any application, output device, and input device (audio objects)
+    - Seamlessly change the volume levels of any application, output device, and input device
     - Custom Voly Audio Objects
-        - Audio Groups: link together volumes of audio objects
+        - **Audio Groups**: link together volumes of audio objects
-        - Fullscreen Application(s): control the volume of any fullscreen application
+        - **Fullscreen Application(s)**: control the volume of any fullscreen application

 - **Hotkeys**
     - Customizable system-wide hotkeys, this means that hotkeys can be used even when the application is minimized

+- **Auto Updating**
+    - New versions of Voly can be automatically downloaded and installed

 <br/>